ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 }
 ```

-Okay ... actually so the warning i get isn't from usage() but from usage_excl()
+Okay ... actually so the warning I get isn't from usage() but from usage_excl()

 Let's check the 1.8.21p2 source code just in case

-The source i got from apt source shows :
+The source I got from apt source shows :
 ```
 case 'V':
     if (mode && mode != MODE_VERSION)